jcuello123/ftpclient/README.md

 Panther ID:  5675668
 Language used: Java

-Compiling instructions: First run "javac myftp.java", and then run "java myftp server-name".
+Compiling instructions: Make sure you are in the same directory where the files are.Then run "javac myftp.java", and then run "java myftp server-name".
 Note: run these commands without quotes.